 Steps To Create A Durable Power Of Attorney

-- Drafting the Document: The DPOA must be written and clearly outline the agent’s powers and responsibilities.
+- Drafting the Document: The DPOA must be written, and the agent’s powers and responsibilities must be clearly outlined.
 Arizona Revised Statutes (§ 14-5501 et seq.) provide guidelines for creating a compliant DPOA.

 - Naming an Agent: The principal selects a trusted individual as the agent.
 Arizona law mandates the agent to be at least 18 years old and mentally competent.